mcalthrop/testing-with-java/step-3-maven-fibonacci/README.md

                         └── FibonacciTest.java
 ```

-What we are introducing here is a commonly-used convention for _namespacing_ packages in Java.
+What we are introducing here is a commonly-used _directory structure_ and _package namespacing_ convention for Java projects.

 ### Why namespace?